Our Top Recommendations for Bushfire Risk Management for Summer 2021-22December 28, 2021 - 3 minutes read

 Keep up with your insurance

-While insurance cannot prevent bushfires it can provide financial protection in case of losses that occur due to them.
+While risk management can reduce the risk of harm it cannot prevent bushfires from occurring.
+This is where insurance comes in, as it provides financial protection in case of losses due to bushfires and other catastrophes.
 This includes building and contents cover and consequential loss or interruption insurance.

 For additional guidance on church risk management or to discuss your insurance policy, call us on 03 9488 8800 or send an email to firstname.lastname@example.org